 EXCLUSIVE: DOJ Redaction Flub May Undermine Libor Case

-Law360, New York (August 31, 2017, 10:54 PM EDT) -- U.S. Department of Justice lawyers made a potentially serious error in a Libor-rigging case against a former Deutsche Bank trader Wednesday when they mistakenly revealed the nature of testimony he was compelled to give to U.K. authorities in a separate probe.
+By Jody Godoy (August 31, 2017, 10:54 PM EDT) -- U.S. Department of Justice lawyers made a potentially serious error in a Libor-rigging case against a former Deutsche Bank trader Wednesday when they mistakenly revealed the nature of testimony he was compelled to give to U.K. authorities in a separate probe.